 Make sure you give yourself enough time to get all of your vaccines.
 They often take a bit of time to become effective.
 For example, the Yellow Fever vaccine takes around 10 days.

-Before your trip, you must also call your bank and credit card company to let them know that you will be using your card abroad.
+Before your rtw trip, you should also call your bank and credit card company to let them know that you will be using your card abroad.
 They will put a travel advisory on your account.
 They need to know the general dates that you plan to travel and the countries where you will be using the card.

 If you don’t notify your bank, a fraud detection system may shut off your card when you try to use it.
 When this happens, you have to call the bank and ask them to turn the card back on.

 If you don’t know all of the dates and countries that you plan to visit, that’s fine.
-You can always call the bank and update the travel advisory during your trip.
+You can always call the bank and update the travel advisory during your rtw trip.
 Just make sure that you can use your card whenever you arrive in a new country so you can withdraw cash from the ATM.

 Packing and Travel Gear for a Round the World Trip